Boing (TV channel): France

 The French pay television channel aimed at children and teenagers launched on 8 April 2010.
 On 2 February 2023, it was announced that Boing would transition to Cartoonito full-time on 3 April 2023.

 Africa

 The African television channel operated by Warner Bros.
 Discovery through its International unit, which launched on May 30, 2015.
 At this moment, the channel can be seen on Montage Cable TV in Nigeria and Sentech's Mobile TV in South Africa.
 On January 1, 2017, the channel became available to AzamTV subscribers.
 The channel does not have a website.
 The French version of Boing is also broadcast in Sub-Saharan Africa and the Maghreb.
+On 2 February 2023, it was announced that Boing French would be replaced by a Cartoonito channel French on 3 April 2023.

+On 3 November 2023, StarSat/StarTimes launched Boing Africa on Sub-Saharan Africa.

+Chile

+Boing launched on Chilevisión on January 7, 2018 as a programming block, but it later ended on March 29, 2020.

+Turkey

+Boing launched on TNT in 2012 as a programming block, even after the channel was replaced by Teve2, the block still continued, it also aired on Cartoon Network Turkey starting in 2014.

 The Animadz

-A group of characters known as the Animadz serve as Boing's official mascots.
-They include Bo, a blue dog-like human; Bobo, a hairless green humanoid; Otto, a robot; Maissa, a yellow maize; Katrina, a whit, Boomerang, Dino, a green dinosaur.
+A group of characters known as the Animadz serve as Boing's official mascots since 2006.
+They include Bo, a blue dog-like human, Bobo, a hairless green humanoid, Otto, a robot, Maissa, a yellow maize, Katrina, a white chicken, and Dino, a green dinosaur.
+There were 4 more mascots that have retired in 2016, which are Ridolfo, a brown hyena, Tony, a yellow hamster, Tip, a male seal, and Tap, a female seal.